-DETROIT (Reuters) - Ford Motor Co has told its dealers to stop test-driving and selling C-Max and Focus models produced during a week this month because of potential problems with the steering gear assembly, a notice sent to dealers on Wednesday shows.
+DETROIT, Aug 21 (Reuters) - Ford Motor Co has told its U.S. dealers to stop test-driving and selling C-Max and Focus models produced during a week this month because of potential problems with the steering gear assembly, a notice sent to dealers on Wednesday shows.

-A Ford spokeswoman said Thursday that none of the affected vehicles were sold to customers and that 32 were on dealer lots.
-The rest of the 616 vehicles that may have the steering gear defect are in transit to dealers, Ford said Thursday afternoon, when it confirmed that it is recalling those vehicles.
+A Ford spokeswoman said Thursday none of the affected vehicles were sold to customers and that less than 50 were on U.S. dealer lots.

 Some C-Max and Focus models built at the Michigan Assembly Plant outside of Detroit from Aug.
-8-15 may not have enough ball bearings in the steering gear assembly, the notice to dealers obtained by Reuters said.
+8 to Aug.
+15 may not have enough ball bearings in the steering gear assembly, the notice to dealers obtained by Reuters said.

-(Reporting by Bernie Woodall; Editing by Bernadette Baum and Leslie Adler)
+(Reporting by Bernie Woodall; Editing by Bernadette Baum)